Replicating from In-Memory Table to Disk Table on MySQL Cluster

 MySQL Cluster - Version 6.2 and later Information in this document applies to any platform.

-It is often confronted with a situation where the slave host has less resources compared to the master, even though it is desirable that master and slave have identical computer resources.
+It is often confronted with a situation where the replica host has less resources compared to the source, even though it is desirable that source and replica have identical computer resources.
 To save memory, MySQL Cluster employs NDB Cluster Disk Data Tables.